 Kea versions 1.4.0 and newer depends on one package that needs a newer compiler than is available in the base CentOS release.
 For this reason, it is necessary to install the GCC 7 toolchain.

-There are TWO scripts that need to be run to install Kea from source - the first sets up the environment and the second installs the Boost library and Kea itself.
+There are TWO scripts that need to be run to install Kea from source - the first sets up the environment and the second installs Kea itself.

-# install all pre-built/native dependencies sudo yum -y install cmake bison flex pcre-devel libev-devel protobuf-c-devel protobuf-c-compiler make rpm-build doxygen swig sudo yum -y install autoconf automake libtool gtest-devel sudo yum -y install openssl-devel # If you don't already have git installed, it may be needed to fetch the source sudo yum -y install git # We also need to grab some packages via wget sudo yum -y install wget # Now, add the community tools sudo yum -y install epel-release # This one comes from EPEL, so it has to be listed after... sudo yum -y install log4cplus-devel # Speed things up a bit (also in EPEL) sudo yum -y install ccache # Mocka is not needed (it's used for unit-tests for sysrepo) # sudo yum -y install libcmocka-devel # As-of Kea 1.5, we can get away with boost-devel and not a specific version sudo yum -y install boost-devel # Allow environment modification sudo yum -y install centos-release-scl # This installs gcc 7.
+# install all pre-built/native dependencies sudo yum -y install cmake bison flex pcre-devel libev-devel protobuf-c-devel protobuf-c-compiler make rpm-build doxygen swig sudo yum -y install autoconf automake libtool gtest-devel sudo yum -y install openssl-devel # If you don't already have git installed, it may be needed to fetch the source sudo yum -y install git # We also need to grab some packages via wget sudo yum -y install wget # Now, add the community tools sudo yum -y install epel-release # This one comes from EPEL, so it has to be listed after... sudo yum -y install log4cplus-devel # Speed things up a bit (also in EPEL) sudo yum -y install ccache # Mocka is not needed (it's used for unit-tests for sysrepo) # sudo yum -y install libcmocka-devel # As-of Kea 1.6-beta2, we need 1.68 or better of boost-devel sudo yum -y install boost169-devel # Allow environment modification sudo yum -y install centos-release-scl # This installs gcc 7.
 The standard gcc available in CentOS (4.8.5) is too old to compile # some of the dependencies (libyang requires at the very least a 4.9). sudo yum -y install devtoolset-7-gcc* # enter devtools environment, this sets path to GCC 7, etc # Note: This command starts bash with paths set to use gcc7.
 Once you close that # shell, your environment will revert back to the standard tools (GCC 4.8.5). scl enable devtoolset-7 bash

 Installing from Source with MySQL (optional)